 In the Spring of 2020, States and Territories submitted their second four-year Unified and Combined State Plans covering Program Years 2020 through 2023 (July 1, 2020 - June 30, 2024).
 Two-year modifications will be due in the Spring of 2022 for implementation beginning on July 1, 2022.
 States are required to submit a Unified or Combined State plan every four years and a two-year modification will be due in the Spring of the second year of the four year State plan cycle for implementation at the start of the third program year (July 1).

-The U.S. Departments of Education and Labor publish approved State Plans on the WIOA State Plan Portal, which is part of the joint State Plan Requirements Information Collection Request (OMB No. 1205-0522).
-States and Territories have the option to submit modifications to its Unified or Combined State plan through the WIOA State Plan Portal for review and approval by the Departments of Education and Labor.
+The U.S. Departments of Education and Labor publish approved State Plans on the WIOA State Plan Portal.
+States and Territories have the option to submit modifications to its Unified or Combined State plan for review and approval by the Departments of Education and Labor.

-Additional technical assistance resources related to Unified and Combined State Plans developed by the U.S. Departments of Education and Labor are available using the links below.
+Additional technical assistance resources related to Unified and Combined State Plans developed by the U.S. Departments of Education and Labor are available using these links:

 Monitoring of the Vocational Rehabilitation and Supported Employment Programs